 The toolkit isn’t all about respite, to say the least.
 It’s strongly focused on helping individuals and families create a life trajectory built on a solid foundation of preparation, self-exploration, person-centered planning, and putting support structures in place across the lifespan.
 Find tools, conversation guides, supporting materials, and videos on the Charting the LifeCourse website.

 For a quick view of how all the parts, materials, and videos go together, download the LifeCourse infographic, from:

-Begin exploring the toolkit in English at:
+Begin exploring the toolkit in 20 different languages:

 Explore the transition-related tools, Daily Life & Employment (20-page guide for youth and families) and Focus on Transition (4-page guide), beginning at:

 Developed by Missouri Family to Family, housed at the UMKC Institute for Human Development, Missouri’s University Center for Excellence in Developmental Disabilities.